whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 Firix accounted for, the fight was suddenly a single combat between the Furnace assassin and the Merides assassin.
 Zemena floated to a stop and watched their remarkable flickering dance with the appreciative eye of a Breedmistress.

-By the time Alesa, bleeding from two lesser wounds, had relieved her antagonist of yet another hidden knife, and left him with a broken neck, Zemena&#8217;s timesense had resynchronized with normal life.
+By the time Alesa, bleeding from two lesser wounds, had relieved her antagonist of yet another hidden knife, and left him lying with a broken neck, Zemena&#8217;s timesense had resynchronized with normal life.
 Firix stood calmly, neither resisting Patru&#8217;s gently immobilizing hold nor kicking up any sort of quarrel or protestation.

-There was a moment of stillness—and then there was a Merides officer, Ema, running towards the watchpost with a field radio to her ear.
+There was a moment of stillness—and then there was a Merideza officer, Ema, running towards the watchpost with a field radio to her ear.

 Zemena took the radio and spoke into it.
 The voice at the other end was Sor Won.

 The conversation was brief.

 Zemena looked up. &#8220;Patru, kindly bring your prisoner.&#8221; Then, &#8220;Alesa: we will be speaking privately.
-See that none disturbs us.&#8221; She handed the radio back to Ema and strode towards a place where they could close the door on their conversation.
+See that none disturbs us.&#8221; She handed the radio back to Ema and strode towards the watchtower, a place where they could close the door on their conversation.

 <br />